TheAlgorithms/Algorithms-Explanation/.github/CONTRIBUTING.md

 # Contributing

-You can help thi9s project in many ways:
+You can help this project in many ways:

 1. Text revision